eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 //...
 ```

-### Opening the secure session
+### Open the Calypso secure session

 2nd PO exchange :

 The secure session opening operated by the PoTransaction service is
 combined with the reading of the environment file (SFI=07h).

-The PO/SAM mutual authentication process is initiated transparently.
+The mutual authentication process between Calypso PO and Calypso SAM is initiated transparently.

 ```java
 // Prepare the security settings used during the Calypso transaction